 To differentiate yourself from the competition, you need unique, original story ideas.
 Data is an easy way to get these stories.
 This is especially true for stories based on internal data.
 When you have proprietary data that no other brand has access to, you can tell a story that no one else can tell about your industry, your customers, and more.

-These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide useful perspective to people and/or industry.
+These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide a useful perspective to people and/or industry.

 Not only are these stories compelling, publishers are also hungry for great storytelling.
 In a world of regurgitated content, data storytelling helps you stand out above the noise.
-A great piece published in a high-profile publication can elevate your brand and introduce you to an entirely new group of people.
-(For more on that, check out our tips on how to get publishers to fall in love with your content.)
+A great piece published in a high-profile publication can elevate your brand, expand your reach, and introduce you to an entirely new group of people.

 The Data Stories That Brands Should Tell

 3) It’s credible.

 There is a lot of content out there—and a lot of it is bullshit (especially these days).
 In a world full of conjecture, people want cold, hard numbers that anchor claims to reality.
 If you can anchor your story to credible data, they are more inclined to trust both your message and your brand.